nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![rootFileStructure.png](images/rootFileStructure.png)

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HRConnect home folder.

 **Q**: I don't see this data file anywhere.<br>
 **A**: You may need to run the app for the first time to generate these files.